-The Board of Directors is currently comprised of seven members, five of whom are elected annually by our unitholders and two of whom are appointed by SPGS.
+The Board is currently comprised of seven members, five of whom are elected annually by our unitholders and two of whom are appointed by SPGS.
 Warren G. Lichtenstein, the Executive Chairman and Chief Executive Officer of SPGS, served as the Chairman of the Board and Chief Executive Officer from July 2009 to February 2013 and has served as Executive Chairman since February 2013.
 We determined it was in the Company's best interest to combine the roles of Chairman and Chief Executive Officer to ensure a strong leadership for the Board, particularly since SPGS is tasked with the day-to-day management of the Company.
 We do not have a Lead Independent Director.
 Rather, the Company's five independent directors, who are the sole members of the Audit, Compensation and Corporate Governance and Nominating Committees, provide strong independent leadership for each of those three committees.
 The independent directors meet in executive session from time to time, as deemed appropriate in their discretion, in their various capacities, and as the Audit Committee, the three independent directors meet in executive sessions with our outside auditors on a regular basis.
-At each such meeting of the independent directors, in lieu of having a Lead Independent director, the directors rotate the presiding position among the chairs of the board committees.
+At each such meeting of the independent directors, in lieu of having a Lead Independent director, the directors rotate the presiding position among the chairs of the Board committees.

-The Company is managed by SPGS, pursuant to the terms of the Management Agreement, dated as of May 11, 2012, by and between the Company, SPH Group LLC and SPGS (the "Management Agreement"), as discussed in further detail in the section entitled "Executive Compensation - The Management Agreement."
-From its founding in 1990, SPGS and its affiliates have focused on increasing value for investors in the entities it has managed, including the Company and SPII.
+The Company is managed by SPGS, pursuant to the terms of the Sixth Amended and Restated Management Agreement, by and between SP Corporate Services LLC ("SP Corporate"), a wholly owned subsidiary of the Company, and SPGS (the "Management Agreement"), as discussed in further detail in the section entitled "Executive Compensation - The Management Agreement."
+From its founding in 1990, SPGS and its affiliates have focused on increasing value for investors in the entities it has managed, including the Company.